Education in India: Central government expenditure on education

 As a part of the tenth Five-year Plan (2002–2007), the central government of India outlined an expenditure of 65.6% of its total education budget of ₹438 billion i.e. ₹288 billion on elementary education; 9.9% i.e. ₹43.25 billion on secondary education; 2.9% i.e. ₹12.5 billion on adult education; 9.5% i.e. ₹41.77 billion on higher education; 10.7% i.e. ₹47 billion on technical education; and the remaining 1.4% i.e. ₹6.24 billion on miscellaneous education schemes.

 During the Financial Year 2011–12, the Central Government of India has allocated ₹ 38,957 crore for the Department of School Education and Literacy which is the main department dealing with primary education in India.
-Within this allocation, major share of ₹ 21,000 crore, is for the flagship programme 'Sarva Siksha Abhiyan'.
+Within this allocation, a major share of ₹ 21,000 crore, is for the flagship programme 'Sarva Siksha Abhiyan'.
 However, budgetary allocation of ₹ 210,000 million is considered very low in view of the officially appointed Anil Bordia Committee recommendation of ₹ 356.59 billion for the year 2011–12.
-This higher allocation was required to implement the recent legislation 'Right of Children to Free and Compulsory Education Act, 2009.
-In recent times, several major announcements were made for developing the poor state of affairs in education sector in India, the most notable ones being the National Common Minimum Programme (NCMP) of the United Progressive Alliance (UPA) government.
-The announcements are;
+This higher allocation was required to implement the recent legislation, the 'Right of Children to Free and Compulsory Education Act, 2009'.
+In recent times, several major announcements have been made for developing the poor state of affairs in the education sector in India, the most notable ones being those of the National Common Minimum Programme (NCMP) of the United Progressive Alliance (UPA) government.
+These announcements were:

 (a) To progressively increase expenditure on education to around 6% of GDP.

 (b) To support this increase in expenditure on education, and to increase the quality of education, there would be an imposition of an education cess over all central government taxes.